Skip to main content

 To help with that, the decoder provides the snapshot method to easily capture the last rendered frame as a PNG image.

-Only when no frames has been rendered, the return value will be undefined.
+If no frames has been rendered, the return value will be undefined.
+Otherwise it will be a Blob object with the PNG image data.